What are Private Loans?

 - Submit the completed Self-Certification Form.

 - Loan proceeds will be sent directly to the University.
-The proceeds will be applied to your student account to clear any balances, and remaining funds will be direct deposited or mailed to the borrower (if direct deposit is not setup).
+The proceeds will be applied to your student account to clear any balances, and remaining funds will be direct deposited or mailed to the student (if direct deposit is not setup).

 Your lender should provide you with a copy of the required Private Education Loan Self-Certification Form.